 Hot tub fraud

-Sales of hot tubs have rocketed since lockdown began, with people looking for ways to entertain themselves at home.
+Sales of hot tubs have rocketed during lockdown periods, with people looking for ways to entertain themselves at home.

 Many companies selling hot tubs have sold out, prompting buyers to turn to eBay or Gumtree to try to find one.
 However, sometimes these listings turn out to be fake and once the money is handed over, the hot tub never arrives.